WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-01-Developer-as-tester-advantages-I-never-had-as-a-tester.markdown

 As the person who writes and fixes the code, I can change the code to change the way I test it.
-Even better, if I come into writing the code anticipating the tests, I can design the code to make it possible to test the problem at the lowest level - in the unit.
+Even better, if I come into writing the code anticipating the tests, I can design the code to make it possible to test the problem at the lowest level; in the unit.

 An example: a web-ui based data schema builder/generator application
 ========================================================
 Let's imagine we have a web-UI based drag and drop data schema editor and content generator.
-We build data schemas graphically, and then ask the tool to generate examples of that data.
+We build data schemas graphically, and then ask the tool to generate examples of that data. (_This image is pretend - complete vaporware.
+I know it seems similar to a project I write about in other articles, but so far none of that has any UI ambitions_).

 ![A mockup of a possible Web-UI for a data schema building, data generating tool](/assets/datamaker_hypothetical.png)

-During test analysis, I come up with lists of hundreds of test ideas, in particular different configurations of types of objects in the data schema, ways of dealing with the randomness of the example generation, gestures in the UI for building and modifying the schema, saving to storage, retrieving from storage, combining schema together with references,
+During test analysis, I come up with lists of hundreds of test ideas.
+These include different configurations of types of objects in the data schema, ways of dealing with the randomness of the example generation, gestures in the UI for building and modifying the schema, saving to storage, retrieving from storage, combining schema together with references,